 Various social and political circumstances in the U.S. and around the world (including wars and other forms of conflict, including rising trade tensions between the United States and China, and other uncertainties regarding actual and potential shifts in the U.S. and foreign, trade, economic and other policies with other countries, terrorist acts, security operations and catastrophic events such as fires, floods, earthquakes, tornadoes, hurricanes and global health epidemics), may also contribute to increased market volatility and economic uncertainties or deterioration in the U.S. and worldwide.
 Specifically, the rising conflict between Russia and Ukraine, and resulting market volatility could adversely affect the Company's operations.
-In response to the conflict between Russia and Ukraine, the U.S. and other countries have imposed sanctions or other restrictive actions against Russia.
-Any of the above factors, including sanctions, export controls, tariffs, trade wars and other governmental actions, may materially impact the valuation of the portfolio investments and in turn, the net asset value of the Company.
+In response to the conflict between Russia and Ukraine, the U.S. and other governmental actions, may materially impact the valuation of the portfolio investments and in turn, the net asset value of the Company.
 The specific impact on the Company's financial condition, results of operations, and cash flows is not determinable as of the date of these financial statements.